Georgi Kinkladze: International career

 In September 1994, Kinkladze was called up to the Georgian national team for a match against Moldova in Tbilisi.
-His performance sparked interest from Italian clubs, and the press dubbed him the "Black Sea Rivera."
-However, at the time, there were no concrete offers from any club.
-That changed when Manchester City director Francis Lee saw footage of Kinkladze playing and began negotiations to bring him to the club.
-He contacted Merab Jordania and proposed Kinkladze's transfer to City.
-Although the deal didn’t materialize immediately, the English club secured the right of first refusal should Kinkladze be sold.

 Just two months later, Kinkladze played two unforgettable matches against Wales.
 He scored his first international goal in a 5–0 victory at the Boris Paichadze National Stadium in Tbilisi.
 In the return match at Cardiff Arms Park, several club scouts witnessed Kinkladze score from 18 meters past Neville Southall.
-In his final season at Dinamo Tbilisi, the club achieved another domestic double.
-Kinkladze scored 14 goals in 21 matches, drawing attention from several European clubs.
-Jordania honored the agreement with Lee, and on July 15, 1995, Kinkladze signed with Manchester City as Alan Ball's first signing for a transfer fee of £2 million.
-After initial challenges with obtaining a work visa, Kinkladze made his debut for City on August 19, 1995, in a 1–1 home draw against Tottenham Hotspur.

 On October 11, 1995, during a UEFA Euro 1996 qualifier at the Boris Paichadze National Stadium, Kinkladze scored from the penalty spot in a 2–0 win over Bulgaria.

-On June 7, 1997, in a 1998 World Cup qualifier held at Batumi Central Stadium, Kinkladze scored the second goal in a 2–0 win against Moldova.
+On June 7, 1997, in a 1998 World Cup qualifier held at the Batumi Central Stadium, Kinkladze scored the second goal in a 2–0 win against Moldova.

 Kinkladze scored his third international goal on October 7, 2000, in a 2002 World Cup qualifier against Lithuania.
 The match was played in Kaunas at the S. Darius and S. Girėnas Stadium, and Georgia won 4–0.